-Windows 10 includes a built-in Administrator local account, but it’s disabled by default.
-Although it’s not required to enable this account, tech-savvies and IT administrators usually use the Administrator account for troubleshooting and management purposes.
+Windows 10 has a built-in Administrator local account, but it’s disabled by default.
+Although it’s unnecessary to enable this account, some technical users usually use the Administrator account for troubleshooting and management purposes.

-The hidden “Administrator” account is virtually the same as any other account with administrator permissions.
-The only difference is that the built-in account doesn’t receive User Account Control (UAC) notifications, which means that everything runs elevated.
+The hidden “Administrator” account is virtually the same as other accounts with administrator permissions.
+The only difference is that the built-in account doesn’t receive User Account Control (UAC) notifications, which means everything runs elevated.

 In this guide, you’ll learn the steps to enable the built-in Administrator account on Windows 10 using Command Prompt, PowerShell, or Computer Management.

-- How to enable ‘Administrator’ account using Command Prompt
+- Enable Administrator account on Windows 10 using Command Prompt

-- How to enable ‘Administrator’ account using Computer Management
+- Enable Administrator account on Windows 10 using Computer Management

 To enable the built-in Administrator local account using Command Prompt on Windows 10, use these steps: